psychemedia/storytelling-notes/fairy_midwife.md

 The abduction and rescue element of the tale has much about it that resonates with a tragic case over thirty years later: the killing of Bridget Cleary.

-TO DO "Are you a witch, Or are you a fairy, or are you the wife of Micael Cleary?" but the learliers i can date it to is and encylcopedia of witchcraft published in 1970.
+TO DO "Are you a witch, Or are you a fairy, or are you the wife of Michael Cleary?" but the earliest I can date it to is and encyclopedia of witchcraft published in 1970.
 Then maybe "I am not a witch, I am not a fairy, I am the wife of michael cleary"

  But a more complete look at fairy kidnappings and fairy changelings is best left for another storynote.